3 Ways in Which Manufacturers Can Manage Their MRO Inventory

 Innovative MRO inventory management strategies ensure that companies pay for whatever is used and not everything that is supplied by the vendor.
 Depending on the size of a facility, a company can choose one or a combination of the above methods to optimize MRO inventory.

-Author: Bryan Christiansen.
-Christiansen is the founder and CEO of Limble CMMS .
+Bryan Christiansen, founder and CEO of Limble CMMS.